andy-maier/python-garbagetracker/docs/intro.rst

 ============

-Yagot (Yet Another Garbage Object Tracker) is a tool for Python developers to help you finding issues with garbage collection and memory leaks:
+Yagot (Yet Another Garbage Object Tracker) is a tool for Python developers to help find issues with garbage collection and memory leaks:

 * It can determine the set of *collected objects* caused by a function or method.